AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Who can view this tab: System Administrators and Contract Administrators.

-System and contract admins can manage their organization’s Adobe contracts from the **[!UICONTROL Account]** tab in the Admin Console.
+System and contract admins can manage their organization's Adobe contracts from the **[!UICONTROL Account]** tab in the Admin Console.

 Depending on your plan—Enterprise, VIP, VIP Marketplace, or Teams—you can: